volundmush/mushcode/README.txt

 	B) You may share, alter, remix, port, copy the softcode however you wish.
 If you release any derivatives of my work it must be under the terms set down in this text.
 	C) You may not market the Softcode commercially or use it on games that are pay-to-play.

 Support is limited by my time and energy, but it's my goal to provide an easy-to-use and expansive suite of MUSHcode for all fans of the gaming platform to enjoy.
 If you have questions, bug reports, or feature requests, please email them to me at the address given above.
+Bug reports can also go on GitHub's Issues tab.

 -=--=--=--=--=--=--=--=--=--=-<* REQUIREMENTS *>-=--=--=--=--=--=--=--=--=--=-
 1) PennMUSH 1.8.5p5 or higher - much of my code requires @dolist to have /inline and /nobreak switches and a few bug fixes only available from then on.
 You can obtain the latest version here: https://code.google.com/p/pennmush/